Anybody wakeboard at night with the tower light? Our problem is the lights are too bright. Any ideas.

 Bugs?
 Ha ha.
 See post #6 above.My Mom said I'm not allowed to get wet!

 2000 Outback LS (sold)

 I figured that was the green shoes and purses with teeth he was talking about.
-I'll take the bugs any day over that!Old enough to know better, young enough to do it anyway.
+I'll take the bugs any day over that!At the time it seemed like a good idea...